 Cannabis (marijuana) is a drug that is made up of the leaves, flowers, and buds of the cannabis plant.
+Medical cannabis is cannabis prescribed for medical conditions such as cancer, AIDS, spasticity or multiple sclerosis.
 Medical cannabis can help treat symptoms like pain, nausea, and lack of appetite.
-It may be used by people who have conditions like cancer, AIDS, or multiple sclerosis.

-The two most active chemicals in cannabis are THC and CBD.
+THC and CBD are the two main cannabinoids in the cannabis plant that are studied, though there are more than 100.
 THC affects how you think, act, and feel.
-It can make you feel very happy or "high."
+It can make you feel "high."
 CBD can help you feel relaxed without the "high."
 And it may lessen pain and other symptoms.

 There are many types, or strains, of cannabis.
-Each strain has specific THC-to-CBD ratios.
-Because of this, some strains have different kinds of effects than others.
+Each strain has a different THC-to-CBD ratio.
+Because of this, some strains have different effects than others.
 For example, if a strain of cannabis has a higher ratio of THC to CBD, it's more likely to affect your judgment, coordination, and decision making.
-Your doctor may be able to tell you about the different strains you can try for your health problem and their possible effects.

 Medical cannabis may be helpful for some health conditions.
 These may include: